hiddentao/opengraph_meta/README.txt

 2. Installation
 ---------------

-Add the following html tag attribute in the top of your page.tpl.php file (and any page.tpl.php derivatives) located in your theme directory:
+Add the following XML namespace attribute to the HTML tag at the top of your page.tpl.php file:

 xmlns:og="http://opengraphprotocol.org/schema/"